phpaul89/rest-api-php/README.md

 # Overview

-3 day challenge: The task is to develop a REST API in PHP utilizing a relational database for a banking service without any prior knowledge about PHP.
+3 day challenge: The task is to develop a REST API in PHP utilizing a relational database for a banking service without any prior knowledge with PHP.
 It should be possible to manage customers, giro accounts and transactions.
 <br><br>

 ## Tools